 by Alice Woodrome

-Mike was always a bit of a flake, but I didn't have a better explanation for the man's appearance three different times in my life when I've had close calls.
-I don't believe in angels.
-Besides, I never heard of an angel dressed in a polyester leisure suit, which is what he was wearing the first two times I saw him.
+Mike was always a bit of a flake, but I didn't have a better explanation for the man's appearance three different times when I had close calls.
+I’m not the kind of guy who believes in angels.
+Besides, who ever heard of an angel dressed in a polyester leisure suit, which is what he wore the first two times I saw him.

 The man in white was in the emergency room this time, I swear.
 He was one of the doctors on duty, but I only saw him once that night.
-He wasn't wearing the leisure suit this time, but he was dressed in white, which was odd because the other doctors were wearing green scrubs.
+He wasn't wearing the suit this time, but he was dressed in white, which was odd because the other doctors were wearing green scrubs.
 I would have recognized his face anywhere, though.
-He just came in the cubicle where I was lying on a gurney, checked the instruments, and held up three fingers.
-Then he looked me right in the eye and said, "Three is your limit."
+He appeared in the cubicle where I was lying on a gurney, checked the instruments, and held up three fingers.
+Then he looked me straight in the eye and said, "Three’s your limit."

-It didn't make any sense to me.
-"Three's the limit?"
-Mike says he thinks that my guardian angel was checking out because I was just allotted three saves or something like that.
-He said, "I think it means you are going to have to stop being stupid now."
+Mike said he thinks my guardian angel was warning me because I was just allotted three saves or something like that.
+He said, "I think it means you’re going to have to stop being stupid now."

 I doubt if the man in white really was my guardian angel, but either way, I think Mike is right.
 I got to stop being stupid.